Types of Wide Format Inkjet Printers & the Inks They Use

 Some features of UV ink systems are:

 In our aqueous inkjet section, we gave an example of photographs blurring on uncoated paper.
-Use of water compatible, coated media was mandatory for achieving good results on water based inkjet machines.
+The use of water-compatible, coated media was mandatory for achieving good results on water-based inkjet machines.
 A similar situation will not occur on a UV printer.

 UV ink printers do not have any heaters as the inks do not evaporate in the traditional sense of the word.
 This leads to considerable savings in power, while running the machines.

-White inks have been around for some time now.
-But they have failed for a variety of reasons.
-But with the advent of ultraviolet printing technology, whites inks have started gaining widespread acceptance.
+White inks for eco-solvent printers have been around for some time now.
+But they have also failed for a variety of reasons.
+But now, with the advent of ultraviolet printing technology, whites inks have started gaining widespread acceptance.

 Special applications like part opaque and partly transparent prints for glass partitions can only be created by the use of white inks.
-Please read more about this application inks here.
-Apart from this, multi layered prints and reverse film printing also require the use of white inks.
+Please read more about this application of white inks, here.
+Apart from this, multi-layered prints and reverse film printing also require the use of white inks.